actions/setup-java/README.md

 actions:
 - uses: actions/setup-java@latest
   with:
     version: 9.0.4 // The JDK version to make available on the path.
-Use a whole version, such as 9.0.4, not a semver version
+Takes a whole or semver Jdk version, or 1.x syntax (e.g. 1.8 => Jdk 8.x)
     architecture: x64 // (x64 or x86) - defaults to x64
 - run: java -cp java HelloWorldApp
 ```